Published on July 8th, 2018 | by Christopher Arcus0

 Since the Tesla Model 3 and Chevy Bolt were introduced, there has been considerable interest in the heart of their performance, the battery packs.
 These two cars have been pivotal in introducing lower-cost long-range electric transport.

-The Bolt sources its pouch type cells from LG Chem, while the Model 3 uses cylindrical cells sourced from Panasonic.
+The Bolt sources its pouch type cells from LG Chem, while the Tesla Model 3 uses cylindrical cells sourced from Panasonic.
 The pack construction, design, and cooling use distinctly different approaches, and the cell chemistries differ.

 Both packs are sealed with entry points for liquid coolant and electrical connections.
 As with all well designed battery packs, the lithium cells are monitored and balanced with battery management systems (BMS).